Att4ck3rS3cur1ty/CPF-Validator/README.md

 ## Requirements:
 - Python >= 3.0.0;
-- Write permission in disk.
+- Write in disk permission.
 ## Instructions:
 - Use the input file "cpf_list.txt" to append the CPF's you want to validate;
 - Run the script: $ python3 cpf_checker.py